-For the thirteen weeks ended May 2, 2020, net revenues decreased \$21.7 million, or 23.9%, to \$69.3 million, from \$91.0 million in the comparable prioryear period.
+For the thirteen weeks ended May 1, 2021, net revenues increased \$39.8 million, or 57.5%, to \$109.1 million, from \$69.3 million in the comparable prior-year period.

 VB Direct.
-For the thirteen weeks ended May 2, 2020, net revenues in the VB Direct segment decreased \$34.3 million, or 48.2%, to \$36.8 million, from \$71.1 million in the comparable prior-year period.
-The decline primarily resulted from the Company's stores that were temporarily closed as a result of COVID-19 beginning in mid-March, as well as the cancellation of our annual outlet sale which typically occurs in April.
-First quarter e-commerce sales included in Direct segment net revenues increased 20.5% over the comparable period in the prior-year.
+For the thirteen weeks ended May 1, 2021, net revenues in the VB Direct segment increased \$29.9 million, or 81.2%, to \$66.7 million, from \$36.8 million in the comparable prior-year period.
+The increase primarily resulted from: i) higher store sales in the current-year since in the prior-year the Company's stores temporarily closed, as a result of COVID-19, beginning on March 19, 2020 and ii) a 33.8% increase in e-commerce sales over the comparable prior-year period.
+Store and e-commerce sales benefited from increased sales of cotton masks compared to the prior-year period, since a majority of mask sales in the prior-year began in the second quarter.
+We also opened seven Vera Bradley factory outlet stores over the past 12 months.

 VB Indirect.
-For the thirteen weeks ended May 2, 2020, net revenues in the VB Indirect segment decreased \$8.7 million, or 43.5%, to \$11.2 million, from \$19.9 million in the comparable prior-year period.
-The decline was primarily due to a reduction in orders from specialty, department stores and other key accounts, largely related to COVID-19, as well as a reduction in the number of specialty and department store accounts.
+For the thirteen weeks ended May 1, 2021, net revenues in the VB Indirect segment increased \$4.1 million, or 35.9%, to \$15.3 million, from \$11.2 million in the comparable prior-year period.
+The increase was primarily due to an increase in orders from specialty and certain key accounts, largely related to the impacts of COVID-19 in the prior-year period which included the delay of certain product launches.